 4) Procedure during Vessel Importation

-After the port clearance and Import Radio Certificate have been obtained, the following procedures should be observed upon arrival at the port of Thailand:
+With the Yacht registration in Thailand, after the port clearance and Import Radio Certificate have been obtained, the following procedures should be observed upon arrival at the port of Thailand:

 5) Immigration office